corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-clientrpc-api.md

 ## Creating the transaction graph

-The RPC operation we need in order to create the transaction graph is `internalVerifiedTransactionsFeed`.
+The RPC operation you need in order to create the transaction graph is `internalVerifiedTransactionsFeed`.
 The type of signature tells us that the RPC operation will return a list of transactions and an `Observable` stream.
 This is a general pattern: we query some data and the node will return the current snapshot and future updates done to it.
 Observables are described in more detail in [Interacting with a node](clientrpc.md).